A Guide to Awareness Proclamations: What Are They and Why Do They Matter?

 I also recommend following up on the status of a proclamation request by email and, at times, even by phone.
 This year, 2023, follow-up was required and missed by me and colleagues for Familial Adenomatous Polyposis (FAP) Awareness Week in Oklahoma and Michigan.

 Our governors had approved and signed this proclamation without issue in prior years.
 However, we both failed on our ends to follow up this year.
-Michigan couldn’t approve the proclamation in time for the designed awareness week, and I’m not sure why Oklahoma did not approve the proclamation.
+Michigan couldn’t approve the proclamation in time for the designated awareness week, and I’m not sure why Oklahoma did not approve the proclamation.
 In both cases, though, we should have communicated more with our local officials earlier.

-A colleague of mine chooses the in-person option and connects officials with real people that the proclamation affects, making it more personal for officials.
+A colleague of mine chooses the in-person option and connects officials with the real people the proclamation affects, making it more personal for officials.
 His photos include the local officials presenting the proclamation to him.
 He can share the photos across social media platforms, highlighting the awareness topic.

-Publicizing proclamations makes a difference
+Publicizing your success to make a difference

 Publicizing proclamations allows other government levels and organizations to begin recognizing the observance.